Pesonet1/geoserver_docker_template/README.md

 ## TODO

 - Mount users file outside data_dir => credentials could be served as plain text?
-  - data_dir/security/usergroup/default/users.xml
+  - `data_dir/security/usergroup/default/users.xml`
 - Inject user passwords as plain text from env variables?
   - `<user enabled="true" name="admin" password="plain:${PASSWORD_FROM_ENV}"/>`
 - Set all passwords to be plain and inject them from env variables?
-- How to set monitoring
+- How to configure monitoring?

 ## Running